sebam2k4/StackOverflow-2017-Survey-Data-Visualization/readme.md

 The deployed application can be access here: [https://stack-overflow-2017-dev-survey.herokuapp.com/](https://stack-overflow-2017-dev-survey.herokuapp.com/)

+**NOTE:** Project is deployed to a free dyno and it may go to sleep.
+Please be patient on initial load.

 ## Testing

 A number of manual tests was performed to make sure the app is working as expected and is responsive accross different devices and screen sizes.